 For further support, please contact the NSFT Research Development Officer, who can help you to:

 Conducting Research:At NSFT Research we work in partnership with Clinical Research Network Eastern to ensure that national research projects are set-up, conducted according to high practice standards and delivered to time and target.
-A list of our current studies is available on the service user section of our research website.We have a team of highly trained and experienced mental health research professionals, including Nurses, Study Officers and Psychologists who work across Norfolk and Suffolk, liaising with clinical and research teams to ensure safe and efficient research practice, as well as an enjoyable experience for service users and carers.
-We can also organise delivery support for unfunded local research through our Trust-wide dissemination procedures.
+A list of our current studies is available on the service user section of our research website.We have a team of highly trained and experienced mental health research professionals, including Nurses, Practitioners and Psychologists who work across Norfolk and Suffolk, liaising with clinical and research teams to ensure safe and efficient research practice, as well as an enjoyable experience for service users and carers.
 For further information about CRN Eastern, please visit their website here.Policies regarding the conduct of research in the NSFT can be found in our research compliance section.

 At NSFT Research we are also now helping you as researchers to publish your research.
 We have produced the following Publication guidance with our library partners in the NSFT Knowledge Centre: